7.5 MIN READ

 Anyone who owns more than $60,000 of US-Situs assets must file an estate tax form 706-NA.
 Whether tax is owed depends on the domicile of the individual, the amount of assets, whether the assets are US-Situs or not, and the status of the treaties between the non-resident's home country and the US.

 What Does Situs Mean?

 The place to which, for purposes of legal jurisdiction or taxation, a property belongs.

 US-Situs Property includes property in the US, tangible property in the US (like jewelry or cash), and shares of US stock, whether privately or publicly held and including things like US mutual funds or shares in an apartment co-op, regardless of the location of the stock certificates.

 Non-US-Situs Property includes property outside the US, tangible property outside the US, stock in foreign companies, and insurance proceeds.

 What Forms Do I Have To Fill Out If I Receive Inheritance From Abroad?

-When you bring money into the US from a foreign trust or foreign estate, you must file form 3520.
+When you bring money into the US from a foreign trust or foreign estate over certain thresholds, you must file form 3520.
 When you receive inheritance from abroad and pay taxes to a foreign government, you must complete form 706-CE for the IRS.
-Completing this form enables you to take a credit on taxes that you paid to the foreign government.
-That can offset any taxes you pay to the US.

 What Are Some Strategies To Reduce The Extra Estate Tax Between Non-Resident Aliens + US Citizens/Green Card holders?